 Peter Filzmaier, International Artist - USA

-"The figurative landscape is a strong composition with excellent balance, and the opposing colors add a gentle push pull to the art work.
-It is wonderful to see you creating with the rollers and I like the stippling, blending that you have used on some areas.
-I look forward to seeing more of your art work."
+"The figurative landscape is a strong composition with excellent balance, and the opposing colors add a gentle push-pull to the artwork.
+It is wonderful to see you creating with the rollers and I like the stippling, blending that you have used in some areas.
+I look forward to seeing more of your artwork."

 "This artist has an extraordinary talent.
 The use of rollers, a limited muted palette with little detail has interestingly been immensely effective and successful, capturing emotion, movement, and vibrancy.
 The powerful figure outstretched, fully relaxed, at one with the landscape.
 Man empowered, engaged with the landscape.
 Brilliant."

 Art at The Airport Open Studios

 Building Networks of Empathy